STEP-dev/Dogee/Readme.md

 In this section, we take the Hello World program above as an example.
 After you build it, we assume you get a binary "HelloWorld".
 Copy the binary file to all machines in the cluster.

 ### Run memcached
-The current version of Dogee is supported by memcached.
+The current version of STEP is supported by memcached.
 On master and slaves, you should run mamcached in advance.
 Note that memcached may evict data as it is a cache service.
 To use it as an implementation of DSM, you should add "-M" option in the arguments when starting memcached, and adjust the memory limit by the argement "-m MEM_SIZE".

 ### Start the slave node
 ```bash